laij84/vue-equalizer/README.md

 # Vue Equalizer

-Vue Equalizer is a vue component to help solve a common frontend development problem, where independent items and nested content need to be equal height.
+Vue Equalizer is a Vue.js component to help solve a common frontend development problem, where independent items and nested content need to be equal height.

-Until the Level 2 CSS Grid specification which allows for subgrids is available and widely supported, javascript will be required to achieve this effect.
+Until the Level 2 CSS Grid specification which allows for subgrids is available and widely supported, JavaScript will be required to achieve this effect.

 ## The Problem